kyleconroy/ssf/README.md

 When naming a metric, think of it as an English sentence: "This metric measures…".

-For example, if measuring pages, one might end up with "This metrric measures pages viewed" resulting in a metric name of `pages.viewed`.
+For example, if measuring pages, one might end up with "This metric measures pages viewed" resulting in a metric name of `pages.viewed`.
 It may seem a bit burdensome to write such long metric names, but remember that these metrics are meant to be consumed in monitoring and analytic systems and therefore are read and interpreted more of than they are typed in to your codebase.